 Is Hemp Oil the Same as CBD Oil?

 Hemp oil is made from the seeds of the hemp plant and nothing else.
 Conversely, CBD oil is extracted from the entire plant, including the leaves, stalks, and flowers.
-You can take a look at the best CBD oils for dogs on the market, but it’s not the same product as hemp oil.
+You can take a look at the best CBD oils for dogs and CBD dog treats on the market, but they are not the same product as hemp oil.
 Some brands use the names interchangeably, so make sure you read the label so you know what you’re getting.

 Does Hemp Oil Have THC?